rubyaustralia/roro/2017/201710-rorosyd.md

 # [fit] `ruby.org.au/code-of-conduct`

 ^
-If this is your first Roro, or if you were previously unaware, Ruby Australia's events are run under a code of conduct.<br />
+If this is your first RORO, or if you were previously unaware, Ruby Australia's events are run under a code of conduct.<br />
 This is the link where you can find it and have a read.
 If you have any issues you want to raise about anything that has happened at a RORO, you can talk to any of the organisers who are {list organisers} - or you can go straight to Ruby Australia if you prefer.

 ---